LuckyJimJD/LuckyJimJD.github.io/presentations/LOtraining.md

 ***

-# Documenting Arrests

-***

-## Information About Those Arrested
+## Information About Arrests

-- Name & date of birth (if possible)
+- Name (and date of birth if possible) of those arrested
 	- If you can't get names, note description (appearance, clothing, etc.)
 - Injuries

-## Police Conduct

 - Identity and agency of arresting officer(s)
+- Police conduct before and during arrests:
 	- Use of force/weapons
-- Warnings given prior to arrest
+	- Warnings given

 ***

-# Documenting Other Law Enforcement Conduct
+## Other Law Enforcement Conduct

 - Orders to disperse
 - Restrictions on demonstrator movement
 	- Preventing access to public forum (park, plaza, sidewalks)
-	- Pop-up lines: Misdirecting demonstrators, splitting demonstrators up, or detaining/arresting segments.
-	- Kettling: Corraling demonstrators in location with no ability to leave
+	- Pop-up lines
+	- Kettling
-- Displays of force
+- Aggressive Displays or Threats
 	- Banging on riot shields; aiming pepper spray; thumping batons; verbal threats
 - Use of weapons/equipment against demonstrators
-	- Firing guns or "less than lethal" rounds; tasers; tear gas/pepper spray; LRAD ("sound cannon"); batons, bicycles, or other objects used to hit demonstrators
 - Assaults on demonstrators
-	- Punching, kicking, shoving, choke holds, etc.

 ***

 # Interacting with Police

-In most cases, there will be no need to interact or communicate directly with the police.
+- In most cases, there will be no need to interact or communicate directly with the police

-Communication with police may be required to ascertain information about police orders, arrests, etc.
+- Communication with police may be required to ascertain information about police orders, arrests, etc.

-When speaking with police, remain calm and non-argumentative.
+- When speaking with police, remain calm and non-argumentative

 ***